yugabyte/yugabyte-db/docs/content/preview/drivers-orms/rust/_index.md

   This creates the project as `HelloWorld-rust` which consists of a `Cargo.toml` file (project metadata) and a `src` directory containing the main code file, `main.rs`.

 - **YugabyteDB cluster**
   - Create a free cluster on [YugabyteDB Managed](https://www.yugabyte.com/cloud/).
-Refer to [Create a free cluster](../../yugabyte-cloud/cloud-basics/create-clusters-free/).
+Refer to [Use a cloud cluster](../../quick-start-yugabytedb-managed/).
 Note that YugabyteDB Managed requires SSL.
   - Alternatively, set up a standalone YugabyteDB cluster by following the steps in [Install YugabyteDB](../../quick-start/).

 ## Next steps